getsentry/seer/README.md

 Each time you push with `make push-staging` there will be a period of time while the VM polls and unpacks the new image before it is loaded.
 If you have a `SENTRY_DSN` and `SENTRY_ENVIRONMENT` set, a release will be created by the push, allowing you to track when the server has loaded that release version.

+## Running Tests

+You can run all tests with `make test`.

+Make sure you have the test database running when running individual tests, do that via `docker compose up -d test-db`.

+To run a single test, use `pytest tests/path/to/test.py::test_name`.

+### VCRs

+VCRs are a way to record and replay HTTP requests.
+They are useful for recording requests from external services that you don't control instead of mocking them.

+To use VCRs, add the `@pytest.mark.vcr()` decorator to your test.

+To record new VCRs, delete the existing cassettes and run the test.
+Subsequent test runs will use the cassette instead of making requests.